bipentihexium/wys_arg_tools/algo_bruteforce/README.md

 }
 ```

-The code is the most part you can have most fun with :).
+The code is the part you can have most fun with :).
 Its pretty reduced C-like language.

 ```c
 [algorithm]{